If you own property in Ontario, you pay property taxes every year to fund services like:

 - Do you disagree with your assessment?
 If you disagree with the assessment of your property, you can ask MPAC to review your assessment through the request for reconsideration process.

 - Did you demolish or have a fire on your property?
+Did you not have normal use of your property due to renovations?
+Are there clerical errors in your assessment?
 A property owner may make an application under Section 357 or Section 358 of the Municipal Act for a refund of property taxes for the following reasons:

-The application must be made to Adelaide Metcalfe no later than February 28 of the year following the taxation year to which the application relates.
-To apply, please contact the municipal office.
+To apply, you must complete and submit the Application for Tax Relief Form no later than February 28 of the year following the taxation year to which the application relates.
+Please contact the municipal office if you have any questions.

 Property tax rates in Adelaide Metcalfe have three components: